apache/mesos/docs/authorization.md

                                  ]
         }

 8. The `ops` principal can teardown any framework using the "/teardown" HTTP endpoint.
-No other framework can register with any roles or run tasks.
+No other principal can teardown any frameworks.

         {
           "permissive": false,